Preparing Professionals to Work in Health Policy and Advocacy

 Degree & GPA Requirement

-Students must have a bachelor’s degree with a 3.0 minimum GPA to apply to the program.
+Students must have a bachelor’s degree with a 3.0 minimum GPA to apply to the certificate program.

 TOEFL or IELTS scores: Only for students who did not receive their undergraduate or advanced degree from an accredited institution of higher education in the United States or from a university where English is the language of instruction for the entire institution.